Routledge Handbook of Critical Whiteness Studies

 We are delighted that the following contributors have joined us in making the Handbook a reality:

 We are developing a Handbook that will serve as a guide to the key debates in this relatively new field over the last 30 or so years, by critically linking Critical Whiteness Studies to iterations of the anti-racist intellectual tradition in black, feminist, postcolonial and decolonial scholarship.
 With these goals in mind, scholarship will be included which is not necessarily considered ‘whiteness studies’.
 One of the criticisms of Critical Whiteness Studies is that it tends to be dominated by white scholars coming from global Northern contexts.
-To produce an original take on the field’s primary questions which takes account of this.
-This Handbook project is organised to challenge that dominance by including a wide range of contributions originating from outside of the global North: From the Americas and the Caribbean, Africa, Australia, New Zealand, Asia, as well as parts of Europe which have been underrepresented in this literature.
+To produce an original take on the field’s primary questions which takes account of this, this Handbook project is organised to challenge that dominance by including a wide range of contributions originating from outside of the global North: From the Americas and the Caribbean, Africa, Australia, New Zealand, Asia, as well as parts of Europe which have been underrepresented in this literature.
 The inclusion of differently located scholarship in relation to global coloniality re-historicises and re-spatialises the debates in order to understand whiteness as a global colonial formation.
-Black scholarship is crucial to the field, and our project is rooted in this recognition, including authors from a range of positions within the present global colonial formation, working in a range of national contexts outside of the global North.
+Black scholarship is crucial to the field, and our project is rooted in this recognition.

 We are very much hoping that the volume will continue to spark engagement between contributors to the volume itself, through the writing process as well as beyond.
 We also look forward to the conversations and engagements that this will spark with other readers, writers and editors across the diverse range of fields touched on in the volume.